Labels encouraging responsible drinking struggle to get the message through

 “Many people who are considered risky drinkers using existing measures view themselves as responsible and moderate in their alcohol consumption, and product labelling is unlikely to be effective unless this view can be challenged.”

-This article is republished from The British Psychological Society, for which the original article can be read here.
+This article is republished from The British Psychological Society, for which read the original article.